cielavenir/zipfile39/README.md

 - Introduces ZIP_DEFLATED64 (method 9), ZIP_ZSTANDARD(method 93), ZIP_XZ (method 95) and ZIP_PPMD (method 98) handlers.
     - ZIP_ZSTANDARD Python2 uses zstandard 0.14.1 (the last compatible version).
     - Due to bindings availability, DEFLATED64 and PPMD are Python3 only.
+- If isal is installed:
+    - crc32 and inflation are accelerated automatically.
+    - compresslevel -1, -2 and -3 are available, which correspond to isal compression level 1, 2 and 3.

 - Installation requisites:
     - pathlib2 (Python2 only)